 One challenging aspect of the Form ADV changes is that the SEC is requiring advisers to break their assets into percentages of 12 different asset categories in Schedule D Section 5.K.(1).

-Kurt discussed specific, practical examples of this, while Adam described the necessary information to provide context to what the SEC expects in this section.
+We discussed specific, practical examples of this as well as the necessary information to provide context to what the SEC expects in this section.
 The SEC has acknowledged that the categorization of assets can be complicated by the fact that many assets can fall into multiple categories, and while there is some flexibility allowed in the classification of the assets, the documentation and backup of the methodology used in the classification of your asset categories will be essential.